ManhCuong0304/Music-Preference-Analysis/README.md

 ### a.1.2.
 Analysis

 -Since foreign songs have a separate chart, the genre data consists only of Vietnamese genres, with V-pop once again being the most popular.

-Songs on this platform do not remain on the chart for long, as Zing MP3’s weekly chart only features 40 songs, leading to lower total appearances.
-The most dominant artist on Zing MP3 is Jack-J97, who held the top position 26 times, , while the most dominant song is Cắt đôi nỗi sầu by Tăng Duy Tân, which reached No. 1 a total of 12 times.
-The listener demographics on this platform differ significantly from the other two, as the top artists and songs contrast sharply with those on Apple Music and Spotify.
-Notably, artists like Hương Ly, Lê Bảo Bình, and Châu Khải Phong, who dominate Zing MP3, are relatively unfamiliar in mainstream media.
+-The most relevant artist on this platform is Châu Khải Phong, with a total of 363 appearances.
+The listener demographics on this platform differ significantly from the other two, as the most relevant artists and songs contrast sharply with those on Apple Music and Spotify.
+Notably, artists like Hương Ly, Lê Bảo Bình, and even the most relevant artist, Châu Khải Phong, are relatively unfamiliar in mainstream media.

+-ACV is the most relevant featured artist with 683 appearance times.

+-"Cô Phòng" by Hồ Quang Hiếu is the most listed song in the weekly charts, with only 38 appearances.
+This is a relatively low figure, likely because Zing MP3’s weekly chart only features 40 songs, leading to lower total appearances.

 ### a.2.
 Overall Analysis Visualization 2